Ultimate Rigs: Budget vs Pro

 Fair to say certain combinations just work.
 Bacon and brie, Sutton and Shearer, and Les Paul into Marshall.
 It’s such an obvious comparison that we struggled to look much further than the sublime Marshall 1962 Reissue Bluesbreaker when looking for an amp to feed our devilishly handsome Les Paul into.

 The Bluesbreaker features the same stylings and interior gubbins as the famous original, and gives players the opportunity to experience that famous 60s and 70s blues sound pioneered by, among others, Eric Clapton.
 And, if the wallet doesn’t stretch that far, you might consider looking at the Marshall Class 5 Roulette.
 The Roulette will give you the classic Marshall sound but is limited to 5 watts, meaning it makes the perfect amp for using at home or in small jam sessions.

 We’ll round off this article by looking at some of the options available for pedal fiends.
-Seeing as we’re sworn off vintage pedals for this post, we’ve chosen three pedals which are undeniably expensive but oh-my-gosh worth every penny.
+We’ve chosen three pedals which are undeniably expensive but oh-my-gosh worth every penny.
 For the player who needs access to lots and lots of sounds, the Line 6 Helix deserves your attention.
 This technologically advanced multi-fx unit is giving high-end digital modelling units a run for their money by offering players the best in flexibility and options when it comes to performing.